willemt/raft/README.rst

 Membership changes
 ------------------
 Membership changes are managed on the Raft log.
 You need two log entries to add a server to the cluster.
 While to remove you only need one log entry.
 There are two log entries for adding a server because we need to ensure that the new server's log is up to date before it can take part in voting.

+It's highly recommended that when a node is added to the cluster that its node ID is random.
+This is especially important if the server was once connected to the cluster.

 **Adding a node**